ropsalons/rop-conciergephone/docs/concierge-agent.md

 ## The loop (run once per scheduled run)
 1. Supabase project: `qrigzwactbwbpuufehxo`
-2. Fetch pending messages in the "Ask the Assistant" channel (id `7fbc8dec-7078-47a0-8dcb-2b995b17e022`) newer than the stored cursor.
+2. Find the channel named exactly "Ask AI" in the channels table and use its id.
+   Do not use any other channel.
+If no channel named "Ask AI" exists, notify Rob once and stop.
+3. Fetch that channel's messages and use the `ai_responder_seen` table to skip any message already marked as seen.
+The unseen ones are your pending queue.
-3. For each message, use the scope table below: handle it or escalate it.
+4. For each pending message, use the scope table below: handle it or escalate.
-4. Reply in-channel, signed "— ROP Chat Assistant".
+5. Reply in-channel, signed "— ROP Chat Assistant".
-5. Log every message handled or escalated to `concierge_log`.
+6. Record every message you handled or escalated in `ai_responder_seen` so it is never processed twice.
-6. Advance the cursor with `concierge_mark_processed`.
+7. Also log each action to a `concierge_log` table (message id, action taken, one-line summary, timestamp).
+If that table doesn't exist yet, create it once with those columns, then use it.
-7. If there are no pending messages: do nothing, post nothing.
+8. If there are no pending messages: do nothing, post nothing.

 ## Scope table
 HANDLE directly (informational answers only):